greg-raven/grus/_posts/2023-09-13-no-end-to-the-border-crisis-include-h-r-2-in-the-continuing-resolution.md

 ---
-title: 'No end to the border crisis.
+title: "No end to the border crisis.
 Include H.R.
-2 in the Continuing Resolution.'
+2 in the Continuing Resolution."
 layout: post
 categories:
 - Letters